digging-code-blog/community-tips/CONTRIBUTING.md

 ### 3. Add Your Tip

-- Create a new Markdown file for your tip with the topic name, e.g., `eloquent.md`.
+- Create a new Markdown file (if it does not already exist) using the topic name, e.g., `eloquent.md`.
 - Keep your tip clear and concise:
   - **Brief headline**
   - Optional example or code snippet